Server Image

 Note

-Micro servers do not support the server image sharing function.
+Micro servers do not support the server image sharing feature.

 Add shared account

-The following describes how to add an account you want to share the server image with.
+To add an account you want to share the server image with, follow these steps:

-4. Select a server image from the server image list, and then click the [Set sharing permissions] button.
+3. Select a server image from the server image list, and click the [Set sharing permissions] button.

-5. Enter the login ID of the account you want to share the server image with, and then click the [Add permissions] > [Apply] buttons, in that order.
+4. Enter the login ID of the account you want to share the server image with, and click [Add permissions] > [Apply] in order.

-• The server image is shared to the added account, and the status of the server is displayed as Shared.
+• The server image is shared to the added account, and the status of the server is displayed as Sharing.

 • The shared My server image is viewed on the Create server page of the new console as well as in the server image list.